 Special shout-out to: Ppoppo the Pug

 If you’ve known me for a while, or poked around the site a bit, you’ll know that I have a super soft spot for pugs.
-I mean, just look at my lil princess Cookie.

 I was bummed that Ppoppo was relegated to mostly being a prop, and I was also disappointed that Show started dubbing him over so that we couldn’t hear the adorable signature pug heavy-breathing in later episodes.
 I also felt sorry for him coz he looked rather stunned and uncomfortable in almost every scene.